 If you are selected in the interview process, you will be asked to fill out a comprehensive personal information package, which the UPD will use to conduct the background check.
 Completing the background check for all applicants usually takes about a month.

 Again – assuming there are no major problems with the physical, you will join Search and Rescue as a probationary member.
 You will be issued a pager, radio, and other equipment and will participate in rescues.
-Your role in those rescues will obviously depend on your skills and experience.
-During this nine-month period, you will be expected to attend at least 66% of all meetings, training, and rescues and to pass our standard yearly physical fitness test.
+Your role in those rescues will depend on your skills and experience.
+During these nine months, you will be expected to attend at least 66% of all meetings, training, and rescues and to pass our standard yearly physical fitness test.
 In addition, we teach a class for new members which covers the fundamentals of technical rock rescue and our standard rescue procedures and techniques.
 As you learn these skills, you can expect to begin taking roles with increasing responsibility during rescues.

 Please complete the online membership application if you are ready to join the team.
 Thanks for your interest – We hope to have you on the team.